Darksider3/Stuff/README.md

 But besides that i found it very nice to have just a repository to dump anything in i can.

-In LiGi is a pretty useful Makefile right now :)
+In LiGi is a pretty useful Makefile right now :) 11.12: Also works now from gcc/clang with any -O \o/